krevelen/coala-binder/README.md

 # COALA Time API
 - `Instant` wrapping a JSR-363 `Quantity<?>` for `Dimensionless` or `Time` quantities measured from a common offset (e.g. the minix epoch or a modeled start unit or date), also supports ISO 8601 dates and times using the standard `java.time` / [JSR-310](http://openjdk.java.net/projects/threeten/) nano-precision calendar system, and [Joda Time](https://github.com/JodaOrg/joda-time) instants
 - `Duration` wrapping a JSR-363 `Quantity` for relative `Dimensionless` or `Time` quantities, also supports ISO 8601 calendar-based periods using the standard `java.time` / [JSR-310](http://openjdk.java.net/projects/threeten/) nano-precision durations and [Joda Time](https://github.com/JodaOrg/joda-time) periods
-- `Timing` iteration patterns, supporting [`CRON` expression](https://www.wikiwand.com/en/Cron#CRON_expression) : [Quartz](https://github.com/quartz-scheduler/quartz) v2.2 and  `iCal` [RFC 2445](https://www.ietf.org/rfc/rfc2445.txt) recurrence rule parsing : [Google RFC 2445](https://github.com/jcvanderwal/google-rfc-2445) v20110304
+- `Timing` iteration patterns, supporting [`CRON` expression](https://www.wikiwand.com/en/Cron#CRON_expression) using [Quartz](https://github.com/quartz-scheduler/quartz) v2.2 and  `iCal` [RFC 2445](https://www.ietf.org/rfc/rfc2445.txt) recurrence rule parsing : [Google RFC 2445](https://github.com/jcvanderwal/google-rfc-2445) v20110304
-- `Scheduler` fluent API with reference implementation in __`dsol3-coala-adapter`__ : [DSOL](http://www.simulation.tudelft.nl/simulation/index.php/dsol-3-java-7) v3.0
+- `Scheduler` fluent API with reference implementation in __`dsol3-coala-adapter`__ using [DSOL](http://www.simulation.tudelft.nl/simulation/index.php/dsol-3-java-7) v3.0

 # COALA Enterprise API

-This extension of the *coala-api-time* API provides a kind of domain specific language (DSL) for modeling, simulating, exchanging and persisting organization interactions using the [Enterprise Ontology](http://www.springer.com/gp/book/9783540291695) by [Jan Dietz](https://www.wikiwand.com/en/Jan_Dietz), a highly generic approach to describing [the deep structure of business processes](https://www.researchgate.net/publication/220426381_The_deep_structure_of_business_processes).
-In particular this API implements the PSI or &psi;-theory of *Performance in Social Interaction*, which Johan den Haan explains briefly in [this blog entry](http://www.theenterprisearchitect.eu/blog/2009/10/10/modeling-an-organization-using-enterprise-ontology/).
+The Enterprise API provides a kind of domain specific language (DSL) for modeling, simulating, exchanging and persisting organization interactions using the [Enterprise Ontology](http://www.springer.com/gp/book/9783540291695) by [Jan Dietz](https://www.wikiwand.com/en/Jan_Dietz), a highly generic approach to describing [the deep structure of business processes](https://www.researchgate.net/publication/220426381_The_deep_structure_of_business_processes).
+In particular this API implements the PSI or &psi;-theory of *Performance in Social Interaction*, which Johan den Haan explains briefly in [this blog entry](http://www.theenterprisearchitect.eu/blog/2009/10/10/modeling-an-organization-using-enterprise-ontology/), providing the following features:

+- `Actor` a performer role of some organization able to coordinate production outcomes by initiating and/or executing transactions
+- `Transaction` context for any coordination `Fact` pertaining to a specific production outcome (of a product, decision, service, etc.)
+- `Fact` representing a speech act from some `Actor` within the context of some `Transaction` coordinating some production
+- `FactBank` for persistence of each `Fact`
+- `FactExchange` for communication of each inter-subjective `Fact` between each `Actor` involved

 ## Getting started